-Today, a customer’s experience or CSR is fast becoming a business differentiator.
+Today, a customer’s experience is fast becoming a business differentiator.

 A customer’s experience is important to the overall health and growth of your insurance business and that implies serving a large and diverse group of people who use your services and turn to you for customer support.

 In the US, one in five Americans speaks a language other than English.
 The language people speak at home to express their complex and intimate thoughts, is the one they are most comfortable and proficient in.

 Aside from English, Spanish is the second most common language, followed by various forms of Chinese, French, Tagalog, Vietnamese, Korean and German, which have been rated as the most spoken languages in the United States.